- On Tuesday, January 8, 2018, I moderated a historic panel discussion titled

-The panel’s highlighted the contributions of Puerto Ricans to North American jazz.
-Also, it advocated for a new narrative that portrays Puerto Rican musicians as outstanding innovators whose contributions extended and transformed the language of jazz.
+The discussion highlighted the contributions of Puerto Ricans to North American jazz.
+Also, it advocated for a narrative that portrays Puerto Rican musicians as outstanding innovators whose contributions extended and transformed the language of jazz.

 The author of two books on the subject, Serrano spoke about the contributions of Puerto Ricans to early jazz (1900-1939), including James Reese Europe’s Harlem Hellfighters, a Black and Puerto Rican regiment whose military band introduced jazz to France in 1918.
 Also, the valve trombonist, composer, arranger and progenitor of Latin jazz, Juan Tizol and the vocalist, violinist Angelina Rivera, who shared the stage and recorded with the vocalist, Josephine Baker and the first “woman of color” to record a “hot” (improvised) violin solo.

 Boricua Pioneer, multi-instrumentalist, composer, arranger and activist, William Cepeda spoke about his life, career and the creation of Afro-Rican Jazz.
 Also, the impact of Hurricane Maria on his life and career and the current state of Puerto Rico’s music scene.

 Gargi Shindé edified the audience on the intricacies of network creation, empowering Puerto Rican artists, venues and institutions on the island and in the States; grants and funding opportunities, sharing resources and educating funding organizations.

 The discussion was followed by a lively Q&A and an open invitation to scholars, journalists, researchers, and historians to join the panelists in advocating for a more accurate and inclusive narrative that reflects the bi-cultural sophistication of Puerto Ricans.